Ahlan06/shaban-logger/README.md

 macOS (Untested but should work)

 # In Memoriam of Shaban Al Dalu
-This project is named after Shaban, a young Palestinian computer scientist from Gaza with his whole life ahead of him, whose story illustrates the ongoing struggle for justice and transparency.
-This tool aims to bring clarity and visibility—principles embodied in Shaban's memory.
+This project is named after Shaban, a young Palestinian computer scientist from Gaza who had his whole life ahead of him.
+He died at the age of 19 during the bombing of Al-Aqsa Hospital by the Israeli Defense Forces on October 14, 2024.
+This tool aims to provide clarity and visibility, principles embodied in Shaban's memory.

 # Legal Disclaimer
 Intended Use